Skip to content

 Going Home to Traverse City for the Summer

 Going Home for the Summer.
 When trailering a big boat, you don't have as many options for stopping at just any restaurant while traveling between cruising destinations.
 We often have to look around for a bit to find a good spot to eat, one that we can also park the rig easily.
 Sometimes the best thing is to find a restaurant close to a mall parking lot.
-Lots of room to park in those kinds of lots, usually way in the back where there is less noise and traffic.
-Walmarts are usually good places and are known to be accepting of…
+Lots of room to park in those kinds of lots, usually way in the back, where there is less noise and traffic.
+Walmarts are usually a good places and is known to be…

 Read more